Moderated Online Social Therapy

 Every component of MOST has been researched and developed by Orygen Digital to feel relevant to the daily life experiences of young people.
 It is specifically designed to help them navigate their mental health challenges safely, without judgement, and on their own terms.

-If you’re aged between 15 and 25, you can access MOST through a participating Victorian headspace centre or youth specialist mental health service.
+If you’re aged between 12 and 25, you can access MOST through a participating Victorian or Queensland headspace centre or youth specialist mental health service.

 It helped me get through because I knew that I wasn’t alone and there was always someone to turn to – I was able to interact with moderators, staff and peers who had been through the same kind of thing – the toolkits, therapy comics and little step-by-step guidelines helped with things like how to stop, breathe, relax and go one step at a time…